kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * **What are other known failure modes?**

-  - Race condition with scheduler can cause pods to be (temporarily) rejected with `OutOfCPU` or `OutOfMemory`.
+  - Race condition with scheduler can cause pods to be rejected with `OutOfCPU` or `OutOfMemory`.
   - Race condition with pod startup on version-skewed clusters can lead to pods running in an unknown resource configuration.
 See [Version Skew Strategy](#version-skew-strategy) for more